NAPLAN – results, reports, performance

 Governments and school systems use results to review programs and support offered to schools.

-No. The national report does not include school level information – this is available on My School.
-The national report contains results by each year level and domain by state and territory, and nationally.
-The report also contains results by gender, Indigeneity, language background other than English status, parental occupation, parental education, and remoteness.
+No. National results do not include school-level information – this is available on My School.
+National reporting contains results by each year level and domain by state and territory, and nationally, along with results by gender, Indigeneity, language background other than English status, parental occupation, parental education, and remoteness.

 The NAPLAN average score for a school is a good indication of school performance based on the students who were tested in the school.
 The greater the proportion of students tested, the greater the accuracy.
 The My School website gives indicative confidence intervals for schools with different numbers of students.
 Confidence intervals reflect the accuracy of the estimates and the degree of confidence one can have in them.